cloudflare/terraform-provider-cloudflare/docs/resources/load_balancer_pool.md

 ### Read-Only

-- `check_regions` (List of String) A list of regions from which to run health checks.
-Null means every Cloudflare data center.
 - `created_on` (String)
 - `disabled_at` (String) This field shows up only if the pool is disabled.
 This field is set with the time the pool was disabled at.
 - `id` (String) The ID of this resource.